OCA/multi-company/purchase_sale_inter_company/README.rst

 Purchase Sale Inter Company
 ===========================

-This module is usefull if there are multiple companies in the same Odoo database and those companies sell goods or services among themselves.
+This module is useful if there are multiple companies in the same Odoo database and those companies sell goods or services among themselves.
-It allow to create a sale order in company A from a purchase order in company B.
+It allows to create a sale order in company A from a purchase order in company B.

-Imagine you have company A and company B in the same Odoo database.
+Imagine you have company A and company B in the same Odoo database:

-Company A purchase goods from company B: company A will create a purchase.order with company B as supplier, and company B will have to create a sale order with company A as customer.
-This module automate the creation of the sale order in company B.
+* Company A purchase goods from company B.
+* Company A will create a purchase order with company B as supplier.
+* This module automate the creation of the sale order in company B with company A as customer.

 Configuration
 =============

-To configure this module, you need to go to the menu *Settings > Companies > Companies*, select one of the companies and go to the tab *Inter-Company* then the group *Purchase To Sale*.
+* To configure this module, you need to go to the menu *Settings > Companies > Companies*.
+* Select one of the companies.
+* Go to the tab *Inter-Company* then the group *Purchase To Sale*.

-Another important configuration is the *Warehouse For Sale Orders* : it is the warehouse that will be used to automatically generate the sale order in the other company.
+* Select the *Warehouse For Sale Orders*, it is the warehouse that will be used to automatically generate the sale order in the other company.
+* If you check the option *Sale Auto Validation* in the configuration of company B, then when you validate a *Purchase Order* in company A with company B as supplier, then the *Sale Order* will be automatically validated in company B with company A as customer.

 Usage
 =====

-If you choose the option *Sale Auto Validation* in the configuration of company B, when you validate a *Purchase Order* in company A with company B as supplier, then the *Sale Order* will be automatically validated in company B with company A as customer.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot